mcanoy-ld/demos/typescript-context/README.md

-# LaunchDarkly SDK for React - Example typescript app
+# LaunchDarkly SDK for React - Context Demo Typescript app

 This is a CRA typescript app demonstrating `launchdarkly-react-client-sdk`.